-Joseph K. (Kyle MacLachlan) awakens one morning, to find two strange men in his room, telling him he has been arrested.
-Joseph is not told, with what he is charged, and despite being "arrested", is allowed to remain free and go to work.
-But, despite the strange nature of his arrest, Joseph soon learns that his trial, however odd, is very real, and tries desperately to spare himself from the court's judgement.Written by
+Joseph K. (Kyle MacLachlan) awakens one morning to find two strange men in his room, telling him he has been arrested.
+Joseph is not told with what he is charged, and despite being "arrested" is allowed to remain free and go to work.
+But, despite the strange nature of his arrest, Joseph soon learns that his trial, however odd, is very real, and he tries desperately to spare himself from the court's judgement.Written by

 Mike Myers <email@example.com>

 Beautiful film, subtle exploration of Kafka's masterpiece nuances, slices of novel's atmosphere but only an ordinary adaptation.

 In fact, a film about one of Franz Kafka's texts are an Utopian gesture.
 The sense of pages, the shadows of characters, the angst, fear or illusions, the magnificent style of one of best writers are crushed by vision of any director or art of actor.
 And the images are pieces of cold beauty without soul or honesty.

 For "The Trial" adaptation is always present a trap: the image of Joseph K. as avatar of Kafka.
 Franz Kafka is only a Kakania's citizen, civil servant in a large empire, with small ambitions and desires, toy of his doubts and hesitations, dreads and lures.